-Under the securities laws of the United States, our directors and officers and persons who beneficially own more than 10% of our common stock must report their initial ownership of our equity securities and any subsequent changes in that ownership to the Securities and Exchange Commission and the NASDAQ Stock Market.
-The Securities and Exchange Commission has established specific due dates for these reports, and we must disclose in this Proxy Statement any late filings during fiscal 2013.
-To our knowledge, based solely on our review of the copies of such reports required to be furnished to us with respect to fiscal 2013 and the written responses to annual directors' and officers' questionnaires that no other reports were required, all of these reports were timely filed during and with respect to fiscal 2013.
+Under the securities laws of the United States, our directors and officers and persons who beneficially own more than 10% of our common stock must report their initial ownership of our equity securities and any subsequent changes in that ownership to the SEC and The NASDAQ Stock Market.
+The SEC has established specific due dates for these reports, and we must disclose in this Proxy Statement any late filings during fiscal 2014.
+To our knowledge, based solely on our review of the copies of such reports required to be furnished to us with respect to fiscal 2014 and the written responses to annual directors' and officers' questionnaires that no other reports were required, all of these reports were timely filed during and with respect to fiscal 2014, except that the Form 4 filed on April 18, 2014 by Mr. Moore, which reported one transaction, was late with respect to such transaction.

-AUDIT COMMITTEE
+REPORT OF THE AUDIT COMMITTEE

-The following is the report of our Audit Committee with respect to our audited financial statements for the fiscal year ended June 28, 2013.
-This report shall not be deemed soliciting material or to be filed with the Securities and Exchange Commission or subject to Regulation 14A or 14C under the Exchange Act or to the liabilities of Section 18 of the Exchange Act, nor shall any information in this report be incorporated by reference into any past or future filing under the Securities Act or the Securities Exchange Act, except to the extent we specifically request that it be treated as soliciting material or specifically incorporate it by reference into a filing under the Securities Act or the Exchange Act.
+The following is the report of our Audit Committee with respect to our audited financial statements for the fiscal year ended June 27, 2014.
+This report shall not be deemed soliciting material or to be filed with the SEC or subject to Regulation 14A or 14C under the Exchange Act or to the liabilities of Section 18 of the Exchange Act, nor shall any information in this report be incorporated by reference into any past or future filing under the Securities Act or the Exchange Act, except to the extent we specifically request that it be treated as soliciting material or specifically incorporate it by reference into a filing under the Securities Act or the Exchange Act.